-The Gospels may have been written shortly after Jesus death - but can they be used as the basis for a historical picture of Jesus?
+As we've seen, there's good evidence to suggest that the Gospels and Paul's letters were written shortly after Jesus death.
+However, can these documents be used as the basis for a historical picture of Jesus?

-Are the Gospels really biographies?
+Also, are the Gospels really historical biographies?
 Are they not just theological texts written in a biographical style (and so therefore not real history)?

 I'm not going to spend a lot of time on this question.
-This isn't because it's unimportant - more because I could spend pages on it.
+This isn't because it's unimportant - more because many pages could be written on this subject.
 The EP Sanders book ("The Historical Figure of Jesus") I mentioned earlier devotes three chapters to this very subject.